Democratic Society Party closure case: Verdict

-On 11 December 2009 the Court of Cassation under the presidency of Haşim Kılıç banned the party with eleven votes, thus making it an unanimous decision.
+On 11 December 2009 the Court of Cassation under the presidency of Haşim Kılıç banned the party with eleven votes, thus making it a unanimous decision.
 Kılıç reasoned that there was no difference between the PKK and the DTP and that nowhere in the world had a terrorist organization the right to express itself freely.
 Additionally to the closure, thirty-seven politicians received a five-year ban on political activities.
 Among the notable politicians targeted with the political ban were the party co-Chairs Ahmet Türk and Aysel Tugluk, and Nurettin Demirtas, Hüseyin Kalkan, Leyla Zana, Musa Farisoğulları, and Selim Sadak.

 Aftermath

 As a result of the verdict, the parties′ properties were transferred to the Turkish treasury.
 The party closure was contrary to the aims of the Government of the Justice and Development Party (AKP) which supported a political solution.
 The European Union, of which Turkey aspired a membership, had opposed the trial in the past.
 The remaining politicians of the DTP announced their withdrawal from the Grand National Assembly of Turkey, but at the request of Abdullah Öcalan, the leader of the Kurdistan Workers' Party (PKK) the politicians returned to the assembly.